SonicSkunk/DuckingSpace/README.md

 ## Description
 DuckingSpace is a reverb audio plugin with built-in sidechaining to allow the reverb to duck the original signal.
-For the moment DuckingSpace is only available as a 64-bit VST3 plugin but AU support is on the planning.
+For the moment DuckingSpace is only available as a 64-bit VST3 plugin.

 ## Setting up the workspace
 ### Prerequisites